rdeanar/yii2-file-processor/README.md

 TODOs
 -----
-- Special widget for single file uploads;
+- Special widget for single file uploads
 - Access control system
 - Internationalization
+- More customization
 - Crop and other features of jquery.fileapi
 - API for upload files by url or by path
+- Beautiful alerts (e.g. http://rubaxa.github.io/Ply/)
 - Refactoring